 As part of the quality testing program, Viterra collects samples from all grower loads of canola delivered to site for GM and chemical residue testing.
 This is essential to ensure that canola quality meets the expectations of customers as well as state and federal legislation.

 Varietal identification program

-Each variety has different physical quality, processing performance and end-product quality for customers and end-users.
+Each variety has different physical qualities, processing performance and end-product quality for customers and end-users.

-Viterra has a varietal identification program where grower load samples will be randomly selected at sites across the Viterra network and tested to ensure varietal declarations have been correctly recorded.
+Viterra participates in varietal identification programs where grower load samples will be randomly selected at sites across the Viterra network and tested to ensure varietal declarations have been correctly recorded.